 George Garrett Award Recipients

-Grace Cavalieri was awarded the 2013 George Garrett Award for Outstanding Community Service in Literature at our annual conference in Boston.
+Maria Mazziotti Gillan was awarded the 2014 George Garrett Award for Outstanding Community Service in Literature at our annual conference in Seattle.
 Visit our previous winners page to learn more about past recipients of the prize.

 The award is named for George Garrett (1929-2008), who made exceptional contributions to his fellow writers as a teacher, mentor, editor, friend, board member, and good spirit.
 Garrett served for many years as the editor of Intro, an annual anthology of work by emerging writers; he served as one of the founding members of the AWP Board of Directors; he taught creative writing and literature for more than forty years; and he is the author of more than thirty books.
 As a writer, teacher, mentor, editor, or inspiration, Garrett helped many young writers who are now major contributors to contemporary letters.
 The award includes a $2,000 honorarium, in addition to travel, accommodations, and registration to attend AWP's annual conference, where the award is publicly announced and conferred.